louisotieno2001/Feraj-Energy-Limited/docs/troubleshooting/PRODUCTS_NOT_LOADING.md

 DROP POLICY IF EXISTS "Admins can delete products" ON products;
 DROP POLICY IF EXISTS "Anyone can view active products" ON products;

--- Admins can view all products (including inactive) CREATE POLICY "Admins can view all products"
+-- Staff can view all products (including inactive) CREATE POLICY "Staff can view all products"
 ON products
 FOR SELECT
 TO authenticated